 High dynamic range photography is still in its infancy as an art form, but it’s becoming more and more popular every day.

-The reason for its increasing popularity is that never before has an image on your computer ever been able to compete with the imagery in the human brain.
-Now, of course, I am not saying that this high dynamic range photography is better than being there on the scene with your own eyes and the emotions you feel, but it is a step in the right direction.
+Never before has an image on your computer been able to compete with the imagery in the human brain.
+Now, of course, I’m not saying that this high dynamic range photography is better than being on the scene with your own eyes and the emotions, but it’s a step in the right direction.
 As we explore this high dynamic range process, these images will start to arouse those deep memories and emotions, deceiving the mind into much more than just a normal photograph.

 What is high dynamic range photography (HDR)?

 High dynamic range photography is not old school compositing where you take a big chunk of one exposure and combine it with another big chunk of exposure.
-This is happening at a pixel by pixel level, and the algorithm runs through and chooses which pixel to show based on the tonal ranges of its nearest neighbors.
-This is very similar to what your eye does.
+This is happening at a pixel by pixel level.
+The algorithm runs through and chooses which pixel to show based on the tonal ranges of its nearest neighbors.
+This is similar to what your eye does.
 It builds this image and patches it all together in your mind.
 High dynamic range is really about the light.
 It’s not necessarily about the color.

-What are you going to need for high dynamic range photography?
+What do you going to need for high dynamic range photography?

-Before going into Photomatix, you should process the images in Photoshop from the RAW files.
-I highly recommend you get the pro version rather than the essentials version, because you will eventually upgrade when you see how amazing the software is.
+Before going into Photomatix, process the images in Photoshop from the RAW files.
+I highly recommend you get the pro version rather than the essentials version because you will eventually upgrade when you see how amazing the software is.
 Now let’s load the three images up into Photomatix.
 You need to confirm that your source images are aligned, you don’t have any ghosting, and you have done all your noise reduction in Photoshop.
-If you do not have Photoshop, this program does an excellent job at doing all three things just mentioned.
-We all know there are other software programs out there, I’m just going by what I use–you can use whatever you feel comfortable using.
+If you don’t have Photoshop, this program does an excellent job aofdoing all three things just mentioned.
+We all know there are other software programs out there, I’m just going by what I use; you can use whatever you feel comfortable using.
 When you hit OK, the next screen will be tone mapping.
 To me, tone mapping is a more dramatic look than exposure fusion, but again, it’s your preference.
-At the bottom of the screen you will see several presets.
+At the bottom of the screen, you will see several presets.
 I tend to start with enhancer-painterly, but click on the one you like.

 Like This Article?